rails/rails/guides/source/active_job_basics.md

 The return value of `perform_all_later` is `nil`.
 Note that this is different from `perform_later`.
 This may be enhanced to return the number of successfully enqueued job in the future, but for now it's `nil`.

+#### Enqueue Multiple ActiveJob Classes

-With `perform_all_later` it's possible to enqueue different ActiveJob class instances in the same call.
+With `perform_all_later` it's also possible to enqueue different ActiveJob class instances in the same call.
 For example

 ```ruby
 class ExportDataJob < ApplicationJob